opencog/sensory/DesignNotes-H.md

 what if the device is some half-assembled network?
 What do we do then?

-The obvious answer for the Query is to place the description at a well-known location on the query iself.
+The obvious answer for the Query is to place the description at a well-known location on the query itself.
 Some key, perhaps at `(Predicate "description")`

 Next: what is that description?
 It would be somethng like this: